This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 Is there a specialist arbitration court in your country?

 Two courts have been categorised as the “Competent Court” which parties can agree as the supervisory court pursuant to the Arbitration Law.
-These are: (i) the Civil and Commercial Arbitration Disputes Circuit of the Qatari Court of Appeal; and (ii) the Court of First Instance of the First Instance of the Civil and Commercial Court of the Qatar Financial Centre.
+These are: (i) the Civil and Commercial Arbitration Disputes Circuit of the Qatari Court of Appeal; and (ii) the Court of First Instance of the First Instance of the Civil and Commercial Court of the Qatar Financial Centre (“the Qatar International Court”).
 The former is a specialist arbitration court in mainland Qatar, while the latter is the general civil and commercial court of the Qatar Financial Centre.

 What are the validity requirements for an arbitration agreement under the laws of your country?